No! Not true!

 Friends and family too often take “sides,” often thoughtlessly.
 They don’t realize that they are trying to reduce their own anxiety by increasing yours.
 It’s natural to want to be with friends and family during times of marital conflict.
 But the greatest challenge developmentally for newly committed couples is navigating the social boundaries of kith and kin.

 One tidbit about fighting for new couples is to please double-check your expectations!
 Establish firm boundaries with friends and family concerning your personal business as a couple.
-Research shows that firm boundaries reflect a couples’ ability to manage the anxiety in the relationship themselves.
+Research shows that firm boundaries reflect a couples’ ability to manage their anxiety in the relationship themselves.
 But how do you do that?

 Here are Some Best Practices For New Couples and Their Fighting Habits